Yilong Zhu

 Currently, I am a VLA Research Intern at China Merchants Lion Rock AI Lab, working on Vision-Language-Action models for robotic systems.

-Prior to pursuing my Ph.D., I served as Algorithm Leader in the Mapping and Localization Group at Unity Drive Innovation, where I led the development and deployment of multi-sensor localization systems integrating LiDAR, UWB, and inertial measurements for autonomous vehicles.
+Prior to pursuing my Ph.D., I served as Algorithm Leader in the Mapping and Localization Group at Unity Drive Innovation, where I led the development of multi-sensor localization systems integrating LiDAR, UWB, and inertial measurements.

-My work has been published in premier robotics journals including IEEE Transactions on Robotics (T-RO) and The International Journal of Robotics Research (IJRR).
-I hold multiple patents in localization technologies and actively serve as a reviewer for ICRA, IROS, and IEEE Transactions on Robotics.
+My work has been published in premier robotics journals including T-RO and IJRR.
+I hold multiple patents in localization technologies and serve as a reviewer for ICRA, IROS, and T-RO.

 News